bugsbugsbux/notes-on-nix/notes-on-nix.md

 of their result: if it does, it simply downloads the cached binary and installs it (to the nix-store); if it does not, it builds locally.

+*Note: Indeed, nix packages are installed to the nix-store and not the usual locations (like `/bin`).
+This is usually fine, as in nix-expressions, it is easy to refer to nix store locations (see next example), and when using the standard build environment (see below) PATH is set up fittingly and shebangs are patched appropriately.
+However, for the user it can be hard to reliably refer to specific files, since their location might change with every system update.
+This is why many files, mainly those under `./bin`, from the build results of the currently active global profile are linked into `/run/current-system/sw`.
+To __expose files__ which are not by default, specify their path in this NixOS option like so: `environment.pathsToLink = ["/share/foot/themes"];`; this would make the themes for the foot terminal shipped with the package `foot.themes` available under `/run/current-system/sw/share/foot/themes` regardless of the actual nix store location.*

 However, while packages and derivations are essentially equivalent, there are some semantic differences in how they are used: To describe how something is built, one writes a derivation with the `derivation`